Free Click & Collect Collect your order from our showrooms

 Introduction

-Traditionally, we don’t tend to consider porcelain as a suitable material for the outdoors.
+Traditionally, we don’t tend to consider porcelain tiles as a suitable material for the outdoors.
 Whilst we might use it extensively for the tiles in our homes, we often prefer natural sandstone, limestone, or granite paving when renovating our Irish gardens.

-The Benefits of 20mm Porcelain Anti-Slip Tiles
+Exploring the Benefits of 20mm Porcelain Anti-Slip Tiles

 The materials traditionally used for decking – natural wood (rather than composite, which is also anti-slip) and plastic – become perilous under foot when wet, sometimes leading to serious injuries and falls.

-That’s why the single most important characteristic of Tile Merchant 20mm porcelain paving slabs is that they are anti-slip by design.
-All of our 20mm porcelain outdoor tiles come with the guaranteed safety of an R11 anti-slip rating.
+That’s why the single most important characteristic of Tile Merchant 20mm porcelain paving slabs is that they are anti-slip.
+By design, all of our 20mm porcelain outdoor tiles come with the guaranteed safety of an R11 anti-slip rating.

-Here at Tile Merchant, we stock a wide selection of indoor and outdoor porcelain tiles to help you merge the designs of your home with those of your garden.
+We stock a wide selection of indoor and outdoor porcelain tiles to help you merge the designs of your home with those of your garden.

-Benefit 3: Wide Variety of Designs and Styles
+Outdoor Porcelain Tiles are Available in a Wide Variety of Designs and Styles

 Thankfully, they don’t.
 In fact, porcelain tiles are arguably the easiest outdoor paving material to keep clean, sealed and safe throughout their long lifespan.